Querying Network State

 Query with Address Context

-Some queries need an address context (the *address* special variable):
+Some queries need an address context (the *address* special variable).
+You can set a default address on the client:

 const result = await convex.query({